cborchert/react-hooks/README.md

 # React Custom Hooks

-The useAxios hook for React automatically handles the request cancellation on unmount, triggers the call after mount or manually, etc.
+The useAxios hook for React that automatically handles the request cancellation on unmount, triggers the call after mount or manually, etc.

 # How to use useAxios custom hook
  ```javascript